 - ∆x is the change in length of the material

 It is to be noted here that the quantity strain does not have any dimension as it is indicative of a relative change in the shape of a body.
 Hence, shear modulus can be expressed as:

 Shear Modulus in Real Life:

 The concept of shear modulus can be defined by the use of the word “friction”.
-You may observe a lot of examples where shear modulus is applied.
-One of the common examples might be to consider a pair of sneakers that are too stiff or tight.
-When you them, they run up and down on the back of the heel, which will eventually leads to a shearing injury on skin as a blister.
-Other examples are painting, brushing teeth, opening of screw, bottle cap, friction between car tyres and ground, between mouse feet and mouse pad.
+You may observe a lot of examples where the shear modulus is applied.
+One of the common examples might be to consider a pair of sneakers that are too stiff or tight, they run up and down on the back of the heel, which will eventually lead to a shearing injury on the skin as a blister.
+Other examples are painting, brushing teeth, the opening of a screw, bottle cap, friction between car tyre and ground, between mouse feet and mouse pad.

 Question 1: The thickness of an iron plate is 0.3 inches.
-A hole of radius 0.6 inches is to be drilled on the plate.
-The shear strength is .
+A hole of the radius of 0.6 inches is to be drilled on the plate.
+The shear strength is FA=4×104lbinch2.
 Find the force needed to make the hole.

 Solution: Here the shear stress is exerted over the cylindrical surface.

 Therefore, the area of the cylindrical surface = 2πrh = 2 × 3.14 × 0.06 × 0.30 = 0.11304 inch2

 Thus, to drill the hole, the force needed= 4 x 104 x 0.11304

 Force = 4521.6lb